 Staying on the topic of emotion, it feels apparent that you have an appreciation of incorporating the emotions and thoughts that go into life experiences.
 Is that something you think about when making music?

 Jonah Yano: Yeah, totally!
-I think it’s all sort of an extension of how I feel about something or, or how I’m interpreting a situation.
+I think it’s all sort of an extension of how I feel about something or how I’m interpreting a situation.
 There’s very little subconscious creating in my music.
-I’m never like… Alright, sometimes I am, but rarely am I ever just like letting go and letting the music guide me.
-I’m kind of, like, trying to guide the music through what I’m feeling, so think in that sense it’s always on the forefront of my mind; what it is that I’m trying to understand, what it is I’m trying to say.
+I’m never like… Alright, sometimes I am, but rarely am I ever just letting go and letting the music guide me.
+I’m kind of like trying to guide the music through what I’m feeling, so I think in that sense it’s always at the forefront of my mind; what it is that I’m trying to understand, what it is I’m trying to say.

 For souvenir, you were able to work with a wide variety of bands and artists alike like the returning BADBADNOTGOOD and Nono, but also new artists like Monsune.
 Did you have these specific artists in mind with whom you wanted to collaborate with for the album?

 Jonah Yano: No, actually!
 These were all just people I’ve met along the way.
 I didn’t really reach out to anyone or anything.
 All those songs kind of just happened because those are people I’ve met and just happened to end up making something with some.
 I mean, I’m very, very fortunate.
 So happy that the people that worked on the record did.
 But yeah, it wasn’t really planned out or anything.

 This is your first time collaborating with Monsune, so how did you initially meet and start working with him?